-Most internet traffic is now sent over an HTTPS connection, making it “secure”.
-After all, warns that unencrypted HTTP sites are “not secure”.
-So why is there still so much malware, phishing and other dangerous online activity?
+Most internet traffic is now sent over an HTTPS connection, making it "secure".
+After all, Google warns that unencrypted HTTP sites are "insecure".
+So why is there still so much malware, phishing and other dangerous online activities?

-When you visit a website using HTTPS, Chrome used to display the word “Secure”.
-It now shows you a green padlock in the address bar.
-And conversely if you enter an HTTP the lock is lost, replaced by an exclamation mark inside a circle, and the word "Unsecured" is written.
+When you visit a website using HTTPS, Chrome used to say the word "Safe".
+Now it shows you a green padlock in the address bar.
+Conversely if you enter an HTTP address the padlock is lost, in its place there is an exclamation mark in a circle, and the word "Unsafe" is written.

 This is partly because HTTPS is now considered the new core standard.
 However, the word "Secure" has left Chrome because it was a bit misleading.
 It looks like Chrome guarantees the contents of the site, and that everything is safe on that page.
 But this is not true.
 A "secure" HTTPS site could contain malware or be a fake phishing site.